Brampton Manor Academy

-Brampton Manor Academy (formerly Brampton Manor School) is an 11–19 mixed, secondary school and selective sixth form with academy status in East Ham, London, England.
+Brampton Manor Academy (formerly Brampton Manor Comprehensive School) is an 11–19 mixed, secondary school and selective sixth form with academy status in East Ham, London, England.
 It is the second largest school in the London Borough of Newham.

 In 2019, 41 of its students were offered Oxbridge places; by 2022, this had reached 85 - one of the highest for any state school in the United Kingdom.
 The sixth form is particularly noted for its academic excellence, with a majority of students from Black and Asian backgrounds and a significant number qualifying for free school meals.

 History

-Brampton Girls School was built on the current site between 1957 and 1962.
+Brampton Manor was built on the current site between 1957 and 1962.
+It was originally divided into a girls' school, taking senior students formerly at Brampton (now Brampton Junior School), and a boys' school, taking senior students formerly at Central Park.
+The two wings had separate numbering systems, with the west wing featuring classrooms prefixed with W, and the east wing featuring classrooms indexed numerically.

+Control of the school passed from the County Borough of East Ham to the London Borough of Newham on the creation of that authority in 1965.
 It converted to an academy in 2011.

 Buildings

 In 2019 the school expanded from 10 forms of entry (10fe) to (14fe).

 The school's former purpose-built sixth form centre opened in September 2012.

 Renovation projects

 There have been extensive renovations of the school in since the school became an academy in 2011.
 A new sports hall was built and the old sports hall has been turned into a drama studio with a theatre at the front as Brampton Manor is now a specialist performing arts academy.
 There is also a new Media/Art suite, with a chill out area and media rooms for both performing, recording and dance use.
 In 2019 new accommodation has been started in a 5,339 sqm stand alone block for the incoming Year 7 students.
 This is alongside an expanded sixth form centre (871 sqm).
 The catering facilities have been expanded to deal with the growing student population.